-- k) Switch to the Action tab, and click New....
-The New Action dialog appears. - Ensure that the default Action, Start a program, is selected, and browse to your local copy of AppVMgmtSvr.ps1. - m) In the Add arguments (optional) field, specify all the command-line arguments you need for the agent.
+k.
+Switch to the Action tab, and click New....

+The New Action dialog appears.

+- I. Ensure that the default Action, Start a program, is selected, and browse to your local copy of AppVMgmtSvr.ps1. - m.
+In the Add arguments (optional) field, specify all the command-line arguments you need for the agent.

-All command line arguments are documented in Command Line for PowerShell Script on page 57.
+All command line arguments are documented in Command Line for PowerShell Script.
 For common implementations, you need to define only the URL to the inventory beacon.